bergesinstitute/grafmethodenglish/book-5-unit-6.md

 ## Comparison (comparación)

     I used to drive to work.
-(Antes iba en coche al trabajo). => past habit, no longer true
+(Antes iba en coche al trabajo). => past habit

     I am used to driving to work.
 (Estoy acostumbrado a ir en coche al trabajo). => it feels normal now